vicky-1729/roboshop-linux-manual/README.md

-# Project: roboshop-linux-manual-01
+# Project: roboshop-linux-manual

 ## Overview
-`roboshop-linux-manual-01` is a comprehensive and fully automated solution for deploying the RoboShop e-commerce application using Shell scripting.
+`roboshop-linux-manual` is a comprehensive and fully automated solution for deploying the RoboShop e-commerce application using Shell scripting.
 This project streamlines the setup process by automating the installation, configuration,and Setup of all required services and dependencies across multiple environments, with a focus on Red Hat Enterprise Linux.

 ## Evolution of the Project